-Women's and men's apparel and accessories boutique, featuring clothing for special events, casual outfits, and fashions that mean business.
+Women's apparel and accessories boutique, featuring clothing for special events, casual outfits, and high quality fashion.
 Selection includes unique coats, jackets, boots, purses and jewelry items.
 Layaway program, gift certificates, and online ordering are available.
 Shipping is free.

 Local favorite perfected by Robert Abruzzi when he owned and operated the Abruzz's Cafe 422 in Warren.
 Today Mr. Abruzzi can be found at local grocery stores giving out samples of his "Abruzzi's Hot Peppers" in oil.
 These peppers are a great combination with thick slices of crusty Italian bread.
 For more information or locations where you can purchase jars of this local favorite, call Mr. Abruzzi directly.